MTouthang/Articles101/arraysAndMethods.md

 - `let array = new Array()`
 - `let arr = []`

+#### Array Properties -
+- The `Array[@@species]` accesor property returns the constructor used to construct return values from array methods
+- The `[@@unscopables]` data property of array.prototype is shared by all Array instances
+- The `length` data property of an Array instance represents the number of elments in that array.
 #### NOTE -
 - The start index is always inclusive which means it will be included and the end index will be always exclusive which means it will be excluded.
 - Array.length is use to find the length of the arrays